Laura Pyle

-Caitlin will provide civil legal services to elderly individuals who have experienced abuse, neglect, or exploitation.
-Additionally, she will increase awareness and training in identifying and addressing the issue of elder abuse throughout Northwest Texas.
+Caitlin’s Fellowship provided civil legal services to elderly individuals who experienced abuse, neglect, or exploitation.
+Additionally, she increased awareness and training in identifying and addressing the issue of elder abuse throughout Northwest Texas.

 As the senior citizen population rapidly grows, it is critical to expand awareness and legal services to rural areas where vulnerable populations are often isolated, increasing the likelihood of some form of abuse, neglect, or exploitation.